Miss New Jersey's Outstanding Teen

-The Miss New Jersey's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of New Jersey in the Miss America's Outstanding Teen pageant.
+The Miss New Jersey's Teen competition is the pageant that selects the representative for the U.S. state of New Jersey in the Miss America's Teen pageant.

-Maria Lynn Sooy of Ocean View was crowned Miss New Jersey's Outstanding Teen on June 24, 2022 at the Resorts Casino Hotel in Atlantic City, New Jersey.
-She competed in the Miss America's Outstanding Teen 2023 pageant at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Ashley Greco of Waldwick was crowned Miss New Jersey's Outstanding Teen on June 18, 2023 at the Resorts Casino Hotel in Atlantic City, New Jersey.
+She will compete in the Miss America's Teen 2024 pageant in January 2024.

 Results summary

 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.